 percent of women age 15-49 who received four or more ANC visits during pregnancy globally (2016-2021)

 Opportunities for ANC

 The prioritization of specific ANC interventions should vary by setting.
 For example, in areas of high malaria risk, intermittent presumptive treatment and use of insecticide-treated mosquito nets are very important.
 How we reach pregnant women with services and messages must also vary by setting.
 There are certainly advantages to having fully-qualified health professionals like nurses or nurse-midwives provide services; however many aspects of the needed services could be provided by cadres of health auxiliaries with less training.
 In some settings, greater reach is achieved by providing services on an outreach basis.
 Over the past 15 years, the standard model for ANC has been “focused ANC,” a four-visit schedule.
-The World Health Organization is currently reviewing this model and is expected to issue new recommendations in late 2016.
+In 2016 the World Health Organization reviewed this model and issued new recommendations.

 - Updated WHO recommendations for malaria chemoprevention among children and pregnant women (2022)

 - Ending Preventable Maternal Mortality (EPMM): A Renewed Focus for Improving Maternal and Newborn Health and Wellbeing (2021)

 - WHO recommendations on antenatal care for a positive pregnancy experience (2016) + Executive Summary